 We were very disappointed with the inspection in November, the school and all its staff have been working incredibly hard in order to meet the Ofsted requirements having previously been awarded ‘GOOD’ status by SIS in June 2018.

 We are pleased that, following the most recent inspection, we have now met all the requirements with regards to PSHE, Premises & Accommodation and the Welfare, Health and Safety of our pupils.

-We had also been very surprised with our Early Years judgement, as we feel the teachers provide a wonderfully nurturing and stimulating environment for our youngest children.
-The school complies with all the Statutory Welfare and Learning and Development requirements of the Early Years Foundation Stage.
+We were also surprised with our Early Years judgement, we feel the teachers provide a nurturing and stimulating environment for our youngest children which is endorsed by parents and carers.

 “Classrooms are characterised by warm and respectful relationships between adults and pupils.
-Staff listen carefully to pupils’ ideas and opinions and encourage them to express themselves.”Ofsted Inspection November 2018
+Staff listen carefully to pupils’ ideas and opinions and encourage them to express themselves.”Ofsted Inspection, November 2018